-Appendix 1 contains information about the ways Housing Services will contribute to the SCF.
-A new Local Housing Strategy will be written in 2023-24 which will allow the IJB to publish a fully updated Housing Contribution Statement by June 2024.
+Appendix 1 of the full document is the Housing Contribution Statement which gives information about the ways Housing Services will contribute to the plan.
 The IJB are aware that housing need impacts on health and wellbeing.
-The IJB, Neighbourhood Service and other local housing organisations will continue to work together on a number of important challenges.
-In particular homelessness, fuel poverty and poor housing conditions; people in a housing crisis that impacts health and wellbeing; not enough housing of the right type and in the right area to meet everyone's needs (including wheelchair accessibility).
+The IJB, Neighbourhood Service and other local housing organisations will continue to work together on a number of important challenges, in particular: homelessness, fuel poverty and poor housing conditions; people in a housing crisis that impacts health and wellbeing; and, not enough housing of the right type and in the right area to meet everyone's needs (including wheelchair accessibility).